TombCrawler/myMusicGen/README.md

 https://www.tensorflow.org/tutorials/audio/music_generation
 <br>
-Not completed yet but for now, just simply run `python3 synthAi.py` It generates you a piano roll and an example MIDI file.
+Not completed yet but for now, just simply run `python3 synthAi.py` It generates you a piano roll and an example and output (tombAi.mid) MIDI file.
 <br>
 Experiment
 | Experiment | Epochs| Intelligence | Musicality| Result                                                                           | Fix                                              |